Classification of Cellular Fake Surfaces: Classification of Acyclic Cellular Fake surfaces

 Important to note is that complexity 5 is the first in which there exists a 1-skeleton that is a simple graph, i.e., does not have a double edge or self loop: $K_5$.

-Due to computational limitations, we chose to classify only those surfaces where each disk was length at least 3.
-Disks of boundary length 1 and 2 (which we call small disks) are necessarily embedded in complexity greater than 1, so this still allowed us to check that all complexity 5 surfaces have embedded disks.
+Due to computational limitations, we chose to classify only those surfaces where there are no small disks.
+Disks of boundary length 1 and 2 are necessarily embedded in complexity greater than 1, so this still allowed us to check that all complexity 5 surfaces have embedded disks.
 All acyclic cellular fake surfaces of complexity 5 without small disks are listed at \url{https://github.com/lucasfagan/Fake-Surfaces}.